tc39/proposal-source-phase-imports/README.md

 For WebAssembly modules, the existing `WebAssembly.Module` object is to be updated to have a prototype value of `ModuleSourcePrototype` in the [WebAssembly JS integration API][wasm-js-api].

-The existing value for `toStringTag` of `WebAssembly.Module` would remain.

 This allows workflows, as explained in the motivation, like the following: